 Lipo battery balance plug can sometimes be damaged by spinning propellers in flight. it’s extremely unsafe to use this LiPo with a broken balance lead as it can short itself easily and cause fire.
 In this article I will show you how I fixed mine.

-Damaged Balance Lead?
-Don’t Panic!
+What to Do with Damaged Balance Lead?

 Buy and Replace Balance Plug